NAT

 General concept

-The reason for this is that private subnets are normally assigned from the pool of IPs that are reserved for internal usage (as per RFC1918).
-These IPs are not globally routed on the internet, the reasoning behind this is to avoid IP collisions.
+The reason for this is that subnets are normally assigned from the pool of IP addresses reserved for internal usage, according to IETF RFC1918.

 Verify NAT address of router